top of page

 States control many areas of our lives.
 State income tax varies between each state.
 The method of voting varies between states.
 Gun laws vary between states.
 Driving laws vary between states.

 State freedoms are vital because if a state passes unjust laws, its citizens may move en masse to other states with fewer unjust laws.
-States’ rights create competition between states which provides an additional check on governmental oversite.
-This is a very good thing!
+States’ rights create competition between states, which provides additional checks on governmental oversight.

 Imagine living in an area with 50 telephone companies, 50 power companies, 50 TV cable companies, and 50 internet companies.
 Imagine the choices!
-The minute one of them treats you badly, you switch to another that values you more as a customer.
-How wonderful that would be!
+The minute one of them treats you badly, you switch to another that better values you as a customer.

 Compare that to living in an area with only one telephone company, one power company, one TV cable company, and one internet company.
 That, metaphorically, is the U.S. Federal Government.

-Moving from one state to another to avoid governmental overreach, governmental neglect, or governmental prejudice is not easy and involves great expense and sacrifice.
-But at least it's an option.
-It's a source of hope.
-But with a too-powerful Federal government, where the laws in every state are the same, there is nothing gained from moving from one state to another.
+Moving from one state to another to avoid governmental overreach, neglect, or prejudice is difficult and involves great expense and sacrifice.
+But at least it's an option and a source of hope.
+However, with a too-powerful federal government, where the laws in every state are the same, nothing is gained from moving from one state to another.

 Roe vs. Wade

-I am opposed to the 1973 Roe vs. Wade ruling by the U.S. Supreme Court, but not because it involves abortion.
-I am opposed to the ruling because it forces all fifty states to legalize something (abortion).
-While I am opposed to the widespread recreational use of alcohol, tobacco, marijuana, and pornography, I would never support a federal law prohibiting any of them (except for minors—but that is a different argument).
+I am opposed to the 1973 Roe vs. Wade ruling by the U.S. Supreme Court, but not because it involves abortion, but because it forces all fifty states to legalize something.
+While I am opposed to the widespread recreational use of alcohol, tobacco, marijuana, and pornography, I would never support a federal law prohibiting any of them (except for minors—but that's a different argument).

 The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people.